Adedoyin-Emmanuel/telebot/README.md

 ## Contributing 🤝

-First off, thanks for taking the time to contribute! 🎉
+First off, thanks for taking the time to contribute!

-1. Star the repository 🌟, you can then create a fork
+1. Star the repository, you can then create a fork
 2. Clone your fork.
 Install the dependencies.
 3. Create a branch for your feature (You can as well create an issue on that, so you can link it to your PR)
 4. Commit your changes and push (Please give a descriptive message)
 5. Submit your PR
-6. Wait for your PR to be reviewed and merged 🚀
+6. Wait for your PR to be reviewed and merged

 ## Acknowledgments 🫡